-- NIST 800.53 Rev5 - FIPS 140-3, Security Requirements for Cryptographic Modules.
+- NIST 800.53 Rev5 - FIPS 140-3, Security Requirements for Cryptographic Modules. - ICERS Cloud Services Agreements (as applicable)

 IMPERIAL COUNTY EMPLOYEES' RETIREMENT SYSTEM PHYSICAL AND ENVIRONMENTAL PROTECTION POLICY

 This policy addresses threats to critical ICERS' information assets that result from unauthorized access to facilities owned, controlled, or leased by ICERS, including offices, data centers, and any other physical facilities that are used to house ICERS' information assets.
 For cloud-based services, ICERS will absorb the controls identified as part of the relevant cloud services agreement.